 Investment Management.
 Our Investment Management business includes operations related to the Wealth Management and Institutional Asset Management businesses and interests in private equity funds which we do not manage.
-Revenue sources primarily include management fees, fiduciary fees, performance fees (including carried interest) and gains (or losses) on our investments.
+Revenue sources primarily include management fees, which include fees earned from portfolio companies, fiduciary fees, performance fees (including carried interest) and gains (or losses) on our investments.

 Management fees for third party clients generally represent a percentage of assets under management ("AUM").
 Fiduciary fees, which are generally a function of the size and complexity of each engagement, are individually negotiated.
 We record performance fees upon the earlier of the termination of the investment fund or when the likelihood of clawback is mathematically improbable.
+Portfolio company fees include monitoring, director and transaction fees associated with services provided to the portfolio companies of the private equity funds we hold interests in.
 Gains and losses include both realized and unrealized gains and losses on principal investments, including those arising from our equity interest in investment partnerships.

 Transaction-Related Client Reimbursements.
-In both our Investment Banking and Investment Management segments, we incur various transaction-related expenditures, such as travel and professional fees, in the course of performing our services.
+In both our Investment Banking and Investment Management segments, we incur various transactionrelated expenditures, such as travel and professional fees, in the course of performing our services.
 Pursuant to the engagement letters with our advisory clients, these expenditures may be reimbursable.
-We define these expenses, which are associated with revenue activities earned over time, as transaction-related expenses and record such expenditures as incurred and record revenue when it is determined that clients have an obligation to reimburse us for such transaction-related expenses.
+We define these expenses, which are associated with revenue activities earned over time, as transactionrelated expenses and record such expenditures as incurred and record revenue when it is determined that clients have an obligation to reimburse us for such transaction-related expenses.
 Client expense reimbursements are recorded as revenue on the Unaudited Condensed Consolidated Statements of Operations on the later of the date an engagement letter is executed or the date we pay or accrue the expense.